22 Healthy Sweet Snacks

-Not only can you easily find 100% fruit-based popsicle at most major grocery stores but they are really easy to make at home.
-Simply blend up your favourite smoothie recipe, pour it into popsicle moulds and freeze.
-Once frozen, you’ve got yourself a family-friendly healthy sweet snack and the flavour options are endless.
+Not only can you easily find 100% fruit-based popsicles at most major grocery stores but they are really easy to make at home.
+Simply blend up your favorite smoothie recipe, pour it into popsicle moulds and freeze.
+Once frozen, you’ve got yourself a family-friendly healthy sweet snack and the flavor options are endless.
 From strawberry smoothie popsicles to chocolate fudgesicles, there are so many different ways to satisfy a sweet tooth with popsicles, which are especially satisfying on a hot summer day.

 11. Homemade Frozen Yogurt